Sunday, March 29, 2020

 16 And when they had heard these things, they were troubled, and being seized with fear they fell upon the ground on their face.

-Patreon image donor: Scott Hebert
+Patreon image patron: Scott Hebert

 Date: August 15 2020